Lessons from So Good They Can't Ignore You

 The trick to being happy in your career is understanding that many of the options place in front of you are actually traps that can prevent you from attaining the things that ultimately lead you to being happy.

-How to Create Passion in What You Do
+Create Passion in What You Do

 Passions are created by being good at what you do rather than doing something you're initially passionate about.